Family Innovations Test Grant

 List of Primary Beneficiaries

-- Parents, guardians, and caregivers whose children are not engaged or are at risk of not being engaged with education, employment, and training programs
+• Parents, guardians, and caregivers whose children are not engaged or are at risk of not being engaged with education programs, employment programs, or training programs

 Prepare a clear Budget and ensure that the identified costs correspond with the deliverables and major activities of your Project Plan.